CryptoManufaktur-io/allora-docker/README.md

 It is meant to be executed only once, it has no sanity checks and creates the `priv_validator_key.json`, `priv_validator_state.json` and `voter_state.json` files inside the `keys/consensus/` folder.

 Remember to backup those files if you're running a validator.

+You can also export the keys from the docker volume, into the `keys/consensus/` folder by running: `docker compose run --rm export-validator-keys`.

 ### Operator Wallet Creation